 Section 10(6): This section encourages but does not require multi story buildings.
-To varying degrees Ballwin has encouraged and approved buildings with the mass and look of a two story building in pervious MRD developments (U-Gas, Wendy's Nissan, Floor Trader).
-The petitioner has not proposed a multi-story building or a building with the mass, bulk or look of a two story building as is required by this subsection of the plan.
+The petitioner has not proposed a multi-story building.
+A building with a general mass and bulk resembling a two story building was addressed as a part of the discussion of building massing earlier in this review report.